azuredevcollege/aidevcollege/day1/AzureMachineLearningService/hints/challenge_01.md

 ## (Bonus) Compute VM Details

-If we have another look into our resource group `azure-ml-bootcamp`, we can see that the Compute VM actually sits inside this group.
+If we have another look into our resource group `azure-ai-dev-college`, we can see that the Compute VM actually sits inside this group.
 It is just a regular Azure Virtual Machine:

 ![alt text](../images/01-notebook_vm_portal.png "Compute VM resources in portal")